Home » Industrial Laser Cleaning Machines

 Continuous Laser Machine:

-• Continuous laser machines are typically used for applications where a steady, uniform application of laser energy is required.
-These machines are used where the surface can tolerate heat without
+Continuous laser machines are typically used for applications where a steady, uniform application of laser energy is required.
+These machines are used where the surface can tolerate heat without affecting the base material when properly configured.

 Pulse Laser Machine: